PaddlePaddle/models/text_classification/README.en.md

 - **Max-pooling layer**: The max-pooling operation is carried out for each feature map obtained by convolution.
 Because the feature map is already a vector, so the max-pooling is actually simply selecting the largest elements in each vector, and the largest elements are spliced together to form a new vector.
 Obviously, the dimension of the vector is equal to the number of the feature map, that is, the number of the convolution kernel.
 For example, suppose we use four different convolution kernels, and the convolution generated feature maps are: `[2,3,5]`、`[8,2,1]`、`[5,7,7,6]` and `[4,5,1,8]`.
 Because the height of the convolution kernel is different, the size of the feature maps is different.
 The max-pooling is carried out on the four feature maps, and the results are as follows: `[5]`、`[8]`、`[7]` and `[8]`.
 Finally, the pooling results are spliced together to get `[5,8,7,8]`。

-- **全连接与输出层**：The max-pooling results are output through the full connected layer.
+- **Full connected and output layer**：The max-pooling results are output through the full connected layer.
 As with the DNN model, the number of neurons in the final output layer is the same as the number of sample classes, and the sum of the output is 1.

-CNN 网络的输入数据类型和 DNN 一致。PaddlePaddle 中已经封装好的带有池化的文本序列卷积模块：`paddle.networks.sequence_conv_pool`，可直接调用。该模块的 `context_len` 参数用于指定卷积核在同一时间覆盖的文本长度，即图 2 中的卷积核的高度。`hidden_size` 用于指定该类型的卷积核的数量。本例代码默认使用了 128 个大小为 3 的卷积核和 128 个大小为 4 的卷积核，这些卷积的结果经过最大池化和结果拼接后产生一个 256 维的向量，向量经过一个全连接层输出最终的预测结果。
+The input data of the CNN are consistent with the DNN.
+The pooling text sequence convolution module has been encapsulated in PaddlePaddle: `paddle.networks.sequence_conv_pool`，which can be invoked directly.
+The `context_len` parameter of the module is used to specify the length of the text covered by the convolution kernel, that is, the height of the convolution kernel in Figure 2. `hidden_size` is used to specify the number of convolution kernels of this type.
+This code uses 128 convolution cores with 3 sizes and 128 convolution cores with a size of 4.
+After max-pooling of the convolution results, a 256 dimensional vector is generated, and the vector passes through a full connected layer to output the final prediction result.

-## 使用 PaddlePaddle 内置数据运行
+## Running with built-in data of Paddlepaddle

-### 如何训练
+### How to train

-在终端中执行 `sh run.sh` 以下命令， 将以 PaddlePaddle 内置的情感分类数据集：`paddle.dataset.imdb` 直接运行本例，会看到如下输入：
+Executing the `sh run.sh` command in the terminal will directly run the example with the built-in sentiment classification dataset built by PaddlePaddle: `paddle.dataset.imdb`, and we will see the following input:

 ```text
 Pass 0, Batch 0, Cost 0.696031, {'__auc_evaluator_0__': 0.47360000014305115, 'classification_error_evaluator': 0.5}